AI24K/slyyyde-consulting/src/content/reports/data-security-and-privacy-concerns-with-employee-use-of-ai.md

 ## Conclusion

 In the digital era, the implementation of AI technologies like GPT presents both opportunities and challenges.
 As businesses strive to harness the power of AI, the importance of a comprehensive strategy to safeguard proprietary data cannot be overstated.
-By adhering to the slyyydeAI framework—defining a unified organisational language, aligning AI implementations with market best practices, optimising data infrastructure, and ensuring code security—businesses can mitigate the risk of data leaks and secure their competitive edge.
+By adhering to the psaiAI framework—defining a unified organisational language, aligning AI implementations with market best practices, optimising data infrastructure, and ensuring code security—businesses can mitigate the risk of data leaks and secure their competitive edge.
 This proactive approach not only protects valuable data assets but also enables organizations to leverage AI technologies confidently and responsibly.